cobunny/Game-API-Design/README.md

     Will raise a NotFoundException if the User does not exist.

  - **get_high_scores**
-    - Path: 'scores/high_scores'
+    - Path: 'user/high_scores'
     - Method: GET
     - Parameters: `LimitResults`
-    - Returns: ScoreForms
+    - Returns: UserForms
     - Description: Returns number of Scores in the database limited by `LimitResults` and ordered by `num_of_wons` in descending order.
-    Will returns all Scores in the database if there's no value from `LimitResults`.
+    Will returns all Scores in the database if there's no value from `LimitResults` and ordered by `User.name` in Alphabetical order

- - **get_user_rankings**
+ - **get_rankings**
-    - Path: 'scores/user_rankings'
+    - Path: 'user/rankings'
     - Method: GET
     - Parameters: None
-    - Returns: ScoreForms
+    - Returns: UserForms
-    - Description: Returns all winning Scores in the database ordered by `num_of_wons` in descending order.
+    - Description: Returns all Scores in the database ordered by users' `total_points` records in descending order.

  - **get_game_history**
     - Path: 'game/{urlsafe_game_key}/history'